Table of Contents

 Individual units and lessons within courses can be accessed through your student’s Ignitia account.

-- Please use the progress summary emails as a resource to view potential red flags and help your student avoid falling critically behind.
+- Please use the progress summary emails that are sent to the primary parent’s email address as a resource to view potential red flags and help your student avoid falling critically behind

 - If you notice that your student has good grades and good progress, give them a high five!
 It is an accomplishment worth celebrating!

-The Bridge Program was designed to benefit students in grades 6-12 and their families in providing academic and motivational support for students.
+- The Bridge Program was designed to benefit students in grades 6-12 and their families in providing academic and motivational support.
 The Bridge Team takes adequate time to:

 Know your student’s academic situation and struggles.